 Intensive Outpatient Treatment

-As the residential and/or partial hospitalization treatments comes to close, at Asheville Recovery Center, we then transition you to Intensive Outpatient Treatment.
-This is a part-time program allows more freedom for school, work or other healthy commitments that will support a life of sobriety.
+As the residential and/or partial hospitalization treatments come to close, at Asheville Recovery Center, we then transition you to Intensive Outpatient Treatment.
+This is a part-time program that allows more freedom for school, work or other healthy commitments that will support a life of sobriety.

 The small group of peers – that we keep at no more than 45 individuals – ensures an effective client-to-staff ratio to meet the needs of each group member.
 This continued clinical support allows for both individual and group therapy as well as medical staff support for other treatment methods that were available in the Residential Treatment or Partial Hospitalization Treatment Programs.
 The flexibility that comes along with this program allows for the rebuilding of life skills and a productive, independent lifestyle while still supporting the needs of a recovering alcohol addict.